sdpunit/Study-buddy-app/items/report.md

 * SearchParser.java
 * Token.java
 * Tokenizer.java
-* UserAdapter.java
+* CourseAdapter.java
 * activity_search.xml
+* Toaster.java
-* user_cell.xml
+* course_cell.xml

-*UI Design: Proposed and designed the UI for the SearchActivity class*
+*UI Design: Proposed and designed the UI for the SearchActivity class.*
+*Code Design: Proposed and implemented the tokenizer and parser for the search feature.
+Created grammar for tokenizer and parser, in conjunction with Logic for searching*

 *Report Writing: N/A*